The Agirigiroi project is currently financed and should be completed by the end of July 2019.

 It takes an entire community

-For each step of the project, the community is always present.
-They help provide recommendations for training, maintenance, and final designs.
-They have volunteered their time, energy, and resources to see a completed project.
+The community helps with each step of the project.
+They provide help for training, maintenance, and designs.
+They volunteer their time, energy, and resources to complete the project.

 Project Technical Responsibility

-Each part of the project process takes its own team of engineers, hydrogeologists, and managers to ensure it all works smoothly.
-Local professionals have offered their services because they see the impact a project like this will have on Agirigiroi.
+The project process takes its own team of engineers, scientists, and managers to ensure it all works.
+Local professionals have offered their services to see the impact the project will have.